 If you're into arts and creative crafts, then you must check out the picturesque local villages surrounding the Margaret River area.
 They feature a lot of local arts and crafts and fresh local produce.

-In fact, Margaret River has always been a huge draw card for artists and creative people, so after you leave your campervan at your preferred site, you can wander around the galleries and experience the local talent and creativity.
+Margaret River has always been a massive draw for artists and creative people, so after you leave your campervan at your preferred site, you can wander around the galleries and experience the local talent and creativity.

 At Margaret River, you very easily be inspired by their unique artwork and the region's natural attractions.